 2. Get a real mentor and avoid the parrots

 It took me a while to get things off the ground.
-I floundered around at the start, not really knowing what to do.
-Meanwhile, I was trying a million things at once, and I wasn’t really doing that well at any of them.
-It wasn’t until I got a mentor that things really started looking up.
-As well as giving me a more solid direction to head in, the biggest thing he gave me was hope.
-I felt that with him on my side, I’d achieve my goals a lot quicker.
+I floundered around at the start, not knowing what to do.
+Meanwhile, I was trying a million things at once and wasn’t doing well at any of them.
+It wasn’t until I got a mentor that things started looking up.
+As well as giving me a more solid direction, the biggest thing he gave me was hope.
+I felt that with him on my side, I’d achieve my goals much quicker.
 And I did.

-The first time I made more money online than I did at my job (factory worker, not fun) was a few weeks after I started following my mentor’s advice.
+The first time I made more money online than at my job (factory worker, not fun) was a few weeks after I started following my mentor’s advice.
 It felt pretty awesome walking into work that day, knowing I’d already made more in my sleep than I would, standing at a conveyor belt for 12 hours.
 But how do you find a mentor?
-Well, it is a bit hit and misses; I think I was pretty lucky to get my mentor.
+It is a bit hit and miss; I was lucky to get my mentor.
 But there are a few things you can do to improve the odds.
 Firstly, you need to figure out who your mentor should be.

-Once you’ve figured that out, go and find a whole bunch of people who would qualify as your mentor.
+Once you’ve figured that out, find a bunch of people who would qualify as your mentor.
 Then, be prepared to pay them some money.
-Sure, successful people love to take on mentees, but the people you want are usually too busy to deal with time wasters.
+Successful people love to take on mentees, but the people you want are usually too busy to deal with time wasters.
 And until they know otherwise, you are a timewaster.
-I get emails all the time from people who want to be my apprentice.
-And while I do work with a few people, I only accept people who can pay me a ton of cash upfront.
+I always get emails from people who want to be my apprentice.
+And while I dork with a few people, I only accept people who can pay me a ton of cash upfront.

 And it’s not because I’m greedy.
-It’s because I don’t want to deal with time wasters and neither does anyone who’s doing well online.
-I’ve tried coaching people for free before, and only one person has ever done really well.
-Sure, you’ll find some people who will take you on for free, but they’re rare, and you have to prove to them that you’re not a time-waster.
+It’s because I don’t want to deal with time wasters, and neither does anyone doing well online.
+I’ve tried coaching people for free, and only one person has done well.
+Sure, you’ll find some people who will take you on for free, but they’re rare, and you must prove to them that you’re not a timewaster.
 This can be hard when you are starting.

-And I should mention, when I say find a mentor, I’m talking about someone who will work with you one on one.
+And I should mention that when I say find a mentor, I’m talking about someone who will work with you on one.
 I’m not talking about someone who’ll send you a “coaching” video every week.
 While information is great, that’s not mentorship.

 Also, avoid the parrots.
 Who are the parrots?
-They’re people who’ve read an eBook or watched some videos and now think they’re ready to start teaching other people how to make money online.
-While I have nothing against these people (hey, we’ve all gotta make an income somehow), they’re not the people I’d want mentoring me, and I only want to deal with people who’ve done what I want to do.
+They’re people who’ve read an eBook or watched some videos and now think they’re ready to teach others how to make money online.
+While I have nothing against these people (hey, we all have to make an income somehow), they’re not the people I’d want mentoring me, and I only want to deal with people who’ve done what I want to do.
 So find yourself a mentor and avoid the parrots.

 3. Start developing your skills